-I updated my previous 3 season Alpinestars Drystar pants to the new 3 season Andes Tourer drystar pants.
-So far however I have not found them quite as good.
+I updated my previous cool to cold weather Alpinestars ST-5 Drystar pants to the new Andes Tourer drystar pants.
+So far however I have not found them very good.

 In my previous Alpinestar Drystar pants I needed what was labelled as a size 2XL (despite my regular pant size being much smaller) so I ordered same in these but they were miles too big for me and impossible to wear them so I exchanged for XL and these seemed to be a perfect fit.
 Length and waist and inner leg all are correct.
 Standing straight the bottom of the pants almost touch the floor so good leg length, however in use on a motorcycle with legs bent the pants ride up my legs about 30 cm.
 If not constantly pulled down by hand while riding they will ride up and sit about even with the top of my boots allowing cold air and rain into my boots and generally feeling uncomfortable.

 Not sure why the want to ride up.
 On a recent ride when striking cold weather my legs were often cold due to the air entering from where the pants ride up high.
 Then on the last day I was caught in steady rain all day and on the highway the pants sitting up so high inevitably the pants allowed rain into my boots.
 I was lucky to be on my way home ending a tour to be able to dry everything out.
 I suppose I should have also donned my rain suit in those conditions but the leg length remains an issue even on fine days with cold air on my lower legs.
 Just to repeat the length off the bike standing is the pants almost touch the ground so I have not bought a small size.